MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 HoloLens (1st gen) executes applications on an x86 processor while the HoloLens 2 uses an ARM processor.
 Therefore, existing HoloLens applications need to be ported over to support ARM.
 As noted earlier, Unity 2018 LTS supports compiling ARM32 apps while Unity 2019.x supports compiling ARM32 and ARM64 apps.
 Developing for ARM64 applications is generally preferred, as there is a material difference in performance.
 However, this requires all [plugin dependencies](https://docs.unity3d.com/Manual/Plugins.html) to also be built for ARM64.

 Review all DLL dependencies in your application.
-It is advisable to remove any depencency that is no longer needed from your project.
+It is advisable to remove any dependency that is no longer needed from your project.
 For remaining plugins that are required, ingest the respective ARM32 or ARM64 binaries into your Unity project.

 After ingesting the relevant DLLs, build a Visual Studio solution from Unity and then compile an AppX for ARM in Visual Studio to test that your application can be built for ARM processors.
 It is advised to save the application as a commit in your source control solution.